Manuel Pellegrini: Málaga

 After being released by Real Madrid, on 22 July 2010, Pellegrini received an offer from the Mexico national team; Javier Aguirre resigned following the 2010 World Cup loss in round 16 in South Africa.
 Pellegrini, however, eventually signed for La Liga club Málaga on a three-year contract, their coach Jesualdo Ferreira having been dismissed.
 On 5 November, he was officially presented as the new coach of Málaga during a press conference with the club's owner Abdullah bin Nasser Al Thani, and watched from the stands as they lost 1–0 to Espanyol the following day.
-On 11 November 2010, he made his Málaga debut as coach against Hércules in a 3–2 victory in the Copa del Rey at La Rosaleda stadium, which led them to the round of 16 after the teams had drawn 0–0 in the first leg at Estadio José Rico Pérez two weeks previously, and continued his winning start as new coach of Malaga by beating Levante 1–0 in his league debut four days later.
+On 11 November 2010, he made his Málaga debut as coach against Hércules in a 3–2 victory in the Copa del Rey at the La Rosaleda, which led them to the round of 16 after the teams had drawn 0–0 in the first leg at the Estadio José Rico Pérez two weeks previously, and continued his winning start as new coach of Malaga by beating Levante 1–0 in his league debut four days later.
 That season Malaga only managed to finish 11th.

 After his first full season with the team, he led them to fourth in the league with a club record-breaking 58 points.
 With his guidance, Málaga entered the Champions League qualifiers for the first time in the club's history.
-On 10 August 2012, Pellegrini publicly stated his desire to stay at the club despite its ongoing financial problems and the loss of key players such as Santi Cazorla and José Salomón Rondón.
+On 10 August 2012, Pellegrini publicly stated his desire to stay at the club, despite its ongoing financial problems and the loss of key players such as Santi Cazorla and Salomón Rondón.

 Málaga progressed to latter stages of the Champions League, where they were drawn against Milan, Zenit Saint Petersburg and Anderlecht.
 The club progressed to the knockout stage unbeaten, winning three and drawing three in the group stage.
-Málaga then beat FC Porto 2–1 on aggregate in the round-of-16.
+Málaga then beat Porto 2–1 on aggregate in the round-of-16.
 They were eliminated by Borussia Dortmund after conceding two stoppage time goals which cost them a semi-final place.

-On 22 May 2013, at Málaga's end-of-season award ceremony, Pellegrini announced he would leave the club at the end of the season with Málaga finishing sixth and excluded from Europe due to Financial Fair Play.
+On 22 May 2013, at Málaga's end-of-season award ceremony, Pellegrini announced he would leave the club at the end of the season, with Málaga finishing sixth and excluded from Europe due to Financial Fair Play.
 In October 2018, a roundabout in Malaga was named in his honour.